[Those who maintain their faith]

-However, when God does allows things, I think it’s normal to wonder why we aren’t receiving that intervention, but it’s better to trust God’s wisdom and power.
+When God does allows things, I think it’s normal to wonder why we aren’t receiving that intervention, but it’s better to trust God’s wisdom and power.
 (1 Corinthians 2:5, Proverbs 3:5) It’s also better to focus on the positives rather than the negatives.
 (Philippians 4:8)

 I’ve really been struggling with this.
 I’d become rather stuck in a rut, but the Lord has been compassionately encouraging and comforting me.
 Thankfully, He’s perfectly willing to reach down and provide a hand up, or a kick in the pants.
 (I’ll expand on this in my next post.)
 I guess I need a few kicks in the pants, and then some.

 Regarding intervention, Andrew has spoken of times in his life when he’s experienced God’s intervention.
 For example: the youth trip that lead their van down an icy road; the vehicle had lost traction as a truck was closing in on the passenger side of the vehicle where Andrew was seated.

 Being that his parents had already lost a son, Andrew prayed that God would spare them the pain of losing another son.
 Suddenly, gaining that traction, the van lurched forward just in time.
 The truck hit the door behind him instead.
 Nobody was seated behind Andrew.
 (Thank the Lord!)